 We have noticed that there is still confusion at the RDW and the police about this.
 We had direct contact with the ministry about this in November 2018.
 To determine whether a scooter with pedal assistance falls into the category "bicycle with pedal assistance", it must be determined whether it can be considered a "bicycle" without assistance.
 The term "bicycle" is currently not defined in Dutch traffic legislation.

 "However we are of the opinion that a two wheeled vehicle, which is propelled by your own muscle power and that clearly belongs to the cycle path, should fall in the category of bicylce. (...)
 Due to the nature of support these scooters fall under the category of bicycle with pedal assistence and do not have to be seperately admitted as a special moped.
 You are allowed to travel up to 25 km/h on public roads."

 Hoofd afdeling Verkeersveiligheid en Wegvervoer

 drs.
 M.N.E.J.G.
 Philippens

-The Colibri NL is a scooter with pedal assistance and is therefore legal on public roads in the Netherlands.
+The Micro Colibri NL is a scooter with pedal assistance and is therefore legal on public roads in the Netherlands.